-The master of arts in organizational leadership (M.A.O.L.), offered at George Fox University's Boise Center in Idaho, is intended to develop leaders for a broad range of organizations, including business, health care, education, the church, and the public sector.
+The master of arts in organizational leadership (MAOL), offered at George Fox University's Boise Center in Idaho, is intended to develop leaders for a broad range of organizations, including business, health care, education, the church, and the public sector.
 The program is designed primarily for working professionals who, by education and experience, are knowledgeable in their fields and are now in the process of transitioning to positions with greater managerial and leadership responsibility.

 The curriculum for the program is designed based on an adult learner format.
 The program is structured on a cohort model in which a group of students follows an integrated sequence of courses from beginning to end.
-The 36-semester-hour program consists of 14 courses, including a service learning project.
-The program requires attendance one evening per week and occasional Saturday sessions over a period of 22 months.
+The 36-semester-hour program consists of the 14 courses described below, including a service learning project.
+The program requires attendance one evening per week and occasional Saturday sessions over a period of 20 months.

-Admission to the M.A.O.L. program requires a baccalaureate degree from a regionally accredited college or university; a GPA of 3.0 or better in the final two years of study; five years of relevant career experience; three letters of recommendation; a writing sample; and an interview with faculty members.
+Admission to the MAOL program requires a baccalaureate degree from a regionally accredited college or university; a GPA of 3.0 or better in the final two years of study; five years of professional experience or two years of managerial/supervisory experience; three letters of recommendation; a writing sample; and a group interview.
 Students are not required to submit scores from any standardized tests.